watcol/drake/doc/language.md

 Float is a IEEE 754 binary64 value.

 A float consists of integer part, fractional part and exponent part.
-An integer part is required, and follows same rule as decimal [integer](#integer) .
+An integer part is required, and follows same rule as decimal [integer](#integer).
 A fractional part is prefixed with a full stop (`U+002E`), and consists of one or more decimal digits.
 An exponent part is prefixed with `e` or `E`, and consists of an integer, which follows same rule as decimal [integer](#integer) but leading zeros are allowed.
 Either a fractional part or an exponent part are required.

 A float will be expressed by `(i + f) * (10 ** e)` where `i` is an integer part, `f` is a fractional part prefixed with `0.` (if eliminated, `f` is 0),